ssloy/tinyrenderer/README.md

 # Tiny Renderer or how OpenGL works: software rendering in 500 lines of code

-***

-Check [the wiki](https://github.com/ssloy/tinyrenderer/wiki/Lesson-1:-Bresenham%E2%80%99s-Line-Drawing-Algorithm) for the detailed lessons.
+**Check [the wiki](https://github.com/ssloy/tinyrenderer/wiki) for the detailed lessons.
 My source code is irrelevant.
 Read the wiki and implement your own renderer.
-Only when you suffer through all the tiny details you will learn what is going on.
+Only when you suffer through all the tiny details you will learn what is going on.**

-**This is a tiny software rasterizer, if you are looking for a tiny software ray tracer, you can find it [here (part 1)](https://github.com/ssloy/tinyraytracer) and [here (part 2)](https://github.com/ssloy/tinykaboom).***

-I do want to get emails for feedback (dmitry.sokolov@univ-lorraine.fr); do not hesitate to contact me if you have any questions.

-If you are a teacher and want to use/adapt this material for your class - you are very welcome to do so, no authorization is needed.
-Simply inform me by mail, it will help me improve the course.

-***

 In this series of articles, I want to show the way OpenGL works by writing its clone (a much simplified one).
 Surprisingly enough, I often meet people who cannot overcome the initial hurdle of learning OpenGL / DirectX.
 Thus, I have prepared a short series of lectures, after which my students show quite good renderers.